peetal/Decode_AttenStates/infoMapping_analyses/README.md

-# To conduct permutation test and to reproduce results in Figure 3
+# To reproduce results in Figure 3